 Anyone who lives or works in the Macalester-Groveland neighborhood is eligible to join the organics drop-off site.
 Residents in other Saint Paul neighborhoods may also be eligible to join based on a first-come, first-serve basis.
 Click here to register and learn more.

 - Between 28 and 38 percent of all waste is compostable depending on the type of composting program.
 An average of 25 percent of household waste is compostable.

 - Basic types of organic materials compostable in backyard compost bins include fruit and vegetable trimmings, egg shells, banana peels, bread, rice, houseplants and garden waste.

-- Anything that is plant or animal based including all items mentioned above plus meat, dairy products, leftovers, and non-recyclable paper (refrigerator/freezer boxes, paper towels, plates, napkins and egg cartons) can be composted via a commercial facility.
+- Anything that is plant or animal based including all items mentioned above plus meat, dairy products, leftovers, and non-recyclable paper (paper towels, plates, napkins and egg cartons) can be composted via a commercial facility.